Top Picks for Cribs in 2026

 Picking out a crib for your littlest family member can feel like a big deal.
 It needs to be safe, of course, but also sturdy, durable, and easy to put together.
 And because many cribs are designed to grow with your little one and convert into a toddler bed, a daybed, or even a full-sized bed, it may be a centerpiece of your child’s room well into their toddler and big-kid years, which just adds to the pressure to pick the best one.

-Top Picks for baby: See more top performers in bassinets, diapers, high chairs, infant car seats, strollers/double strollers, and travel systems.
+Top Picks for baby: See more top performers in bassinets, high chairs, diapers, infant car seats, convertible car seats, all-in-one car seats, strollers, lightweight strollers, double strollers, and travel systems.

 Her team also assesses:

-How easy a crib is to assemble, whether assembly can be managed by one person, and how clear the instructions are.
+- Crib assembly: This part of the evaluation includes whether assembly can be managed by one person, the number of parts, steps, and tools used, and how clear the instructions are.
 “This can be a pain point when you’re rushing to get your baby’s nursery ready,” Muratore says.

-Design choices, like how accessible the baby is in the crib, the front rail height, and the type of mattress support used.
-All of these can affect how functional a crib will be.
+- Overall design: Testers take into account how accessible a baby would be in the crib, the front rail height, and the type of mattress support used.
+All of these can affect a crib’s functionality.

-Consumer Reports tested 34 cribs from retailers including Babyletto, DaVinci Baby, Ikea, Pottery Barn, and Stokke to find the best.
-The three models that impressed our testers the most are our Top Picks for cribs for 2025.
+Consumer Reports tested 40 cribs from brands including Babyletto, DaVinci Baby, Ikea, Newton Baby, Pottery Barn, Stokke, and West Elm to find the best.
+The three models that impressed our testers the most are our Top Picks for cribs for 2026.

 CR’s Top Pick for cribs, below, is the highest-rated widely available model from our rigorous lab tests.
 We’ve also designated a Value Pick that offers a great test score for a good price.
-And our Expert Pick won top marks for great design, features, and ease of use for a wide range of caregivers.
+And our Expert Pick won top marks for great design and ease of assembly.

 Top Pick for Cribs: The Pottery Barn Kids Emerson Convertible Crib

-The Pottery Barn Kids Emerson Convertible Crib has been our highest-rated crib for two years running.
-This convertible crib “has consistently impressed testers with its remarkable construction quality,” Muratore says.
-Made of solid pine with a metal mattress support and two height options, it can convert to a toddler bed if you purchase a separate conversion kit.
+The Pottery Barn Kids Emerson Convertible Crib has been our highest-rated crib for a whopping three years running.
+Simple and beautiful, this convertible crib “has consistently impressed testers with its remarkable construction quality,” Muratore says.
+Made of solid pine or poplar, with a metal mattress support and two height options, it can convert to a toddler bed with a separate conversion kit.
 Though it’s not the most cost-conscious model on our list, “its price may be easier to swallow as the crib can be used throughout the toddler years.”

 Other features our testers liked include:

-Our testers’ Value Pick in cribs for 2025 ranks especially high for ease of assembly and construction while still being cost-conscious.
-Our Expert Pick is a chic design that our testers liked and that includes a toddler bed conversion kit.
+Our Value Pick in cribs for 2026 offers many years of use for an inexpensive price, while our Expert Pick is a sleek, straightforward design that scored high for ease of assembly.
 Depending on your family’s needs and budget, one of these cribs might be right for you.